OCA/product-attribute/product_packaging_unit_price_calculator/readme/USAGE.rst

-Just click on the `Packaging price` buttons to use the wizard
+Click on the `Packaging price` buttons to use the wizard